sergiocorreia/reghdfe/Readme.md

-# REGHDFE: Linear and IV/GMM Regressions With Many Levels of Fixed Effects
+# REGHDFE: Linear and IV/GMM Regressions With Many Fixed Effects

 `reghdfe` is a [Stata](http://www.stata.com/) package that estimates linear regressions with multiple levels of fixed effects.
 It works as a generalization of the built-in `areg`, `xtreg,fe` and `xtivreg,fe` regression commands.
 It's objectives are similar to the R package [lfe](http://cran.r-project.org/web/packages/lfe/index.html) by Simen Gaure.
 It's features include: